 This is a rush transcript.
 Copy may not be in its final form.

-These listings of other groups, mentions of other groups, some of the things that haven’t been mentioned was the US Open, the Yankees home game.
+These listing of other groups, mentions of other groups, some of the things that haven’t been mentioned was the U.S. Open, the Yankees home game.
 Anything that had to do with the convention that was going to have an impact on police resources was reported every day as we got closer to the convention.
-That wasn’t an intelligence operation, that was just a matter of apprising the department of everything, you know, if the City Council was calling for the change of the venue, which they did, for example, of changing that, if certain things weren’t done, the Republicans shouldn’t be allowed to have the convention in New York.
-That was noted.
+That wasn’t an intelligence operation; that was just a matter of apprising the department of everything.
+You know, if the City Council was calling for the change of the venue, which they did, for example, of changing—that if certain things weren’t done, the Republicans shouldn’t be allowed to have the convention in New York, that was noted.
 But this wasn’t a matter of spying.
 This was simply a matter of keeping the department informed.
-A lot of this was taken from websites and just newspaper articles etc. It wasn’t a matter of having somebody spying on a legitimate activity.
+A lot of this was taken from websites and just newspaper articles, etc. It wasn’t a matter of having somebody spying on a legitimate activity.

-COMMISSIONER PAUL BROWNE: That’s exactly the same thing, that’s exactly the same thing.
-People who—there’s lists —what — what the Times article is referring to is just daily lists of just activities.
-And like I said, some of them might be the opening of the US Open tennis match in addition to the fact that there’s going to be a demonstration or an event associated with—they’re not all sinister groups — we’re not implying that and we weren’t spying on them.
+PAUL BROWNE: Well, exactly the—it’s exactly the same thing.
+That’s exactly the same thing.
+People who—there’s lists.
+What the—what the Times article is referring to is just daily lists of just activities.
+And like I said, some of them might be the opening of the U.S. Open tennis matches, in addition to the fact that there’s going to be a demonstration or an event associated with—they’re not all sinister groups.
+We’re not implying that, and we weren’t spying on them.

 PAUL BROWNE: Well, I haven’t seen the documents that say that.
-I don’t know what he was referring to, but there may have been some.
-There was some — I mean certainly sensitive information, but ultimately public because it came from criminal records.
+I don’t know what he was referring to, but there may be some.
+There was some, I mean, certainly, sensitive information, but ultimately public, because they came from criminal records.

-JETHRO EISENSTEIN: Well, first full disclosure, I’m not of the New York Civil Liberties Union, I am one of the lawyers who brought the Handschu case that created the set of rules that governs police surveillance of political activities.
+JETHRO EISENSTEIN: Well, first, full disclosure: I’m not of the New York Civil Liberties Union.
+I am one of the lawyers who brought the Handschu case that created the set of rules that governs police surveillance of political activities.
 The body of information that I can respond about is what Jim Dwyer has reported.
-And what Jim Dwyer has reported is that over and over again the police department went out to organizations that gave no indication of being interested in illegal activity, instead gave indication of being—–of intending to participate in protest activity around the convention and continued to surveil those organizations, infiltrated them undercover officers and send reports about them.
+And what Jim Dwyer has reported is that over and over again the police department went out to organizations that gave no indication of being interested in illegal activity, instead gave indication of being—of intending to participate in protest activity around the convention, and continued to surveil those organizations, infiltrate them undercover officers and send reports about them.

-And that is the—–you know, Commissioner Browne can, I’m sure legitimately point to one or more, maybe several situations, where investigations were legitimately based on people about whom the police department has reason to think that they could be involved in illegal activity.
-But that doesn’t really respond to the fact that the reporting in the New York Times suggests that there was widespread surveillance and report writing and dossier generating about people who were involved in no so such illegal activity.
+And that’s the—you know, Commissioner Browne can, I’m sure, legitimately point to one or more, maybe several situations where investigations were legitimately based on people about whom the police department had reason to think that they could be involved in illegal activity.
+But that doesn’t really respond to the fact that the reporting in The New York Times suggests that there was widespread surveillance and report writing and dossier generating about people who were involved in no so such illegal activities.

-COMMISSIONER PAUL BROWNE: I did respond to that.
-I said, a lot of what is described as infiltration or surveillance was in fact just lists of activities, like I said, that were going to have an impact in New York.
-Whether that was the US Open having its tennis matches in New York or an unusual circumstance, where you had the Yankees and the Mets having a home game in the same way — week—–it doesn’t usually happen.
+PAUL BROWNE: No, I did respond to that.
+I said a lot of what is described as infiltration or surveillance was in fact just lists of activities, like I said, that were going to have an impact in New York, whether that was the U.S. Open having its tennis matches in New York or an unusual circumstance where you had the Yankees and the Mets having a home game in the same week—it doesn’t usually happen.
 It was our luck that it was going to happen during the week of the RNC.
 So, there was all sorts of things noted.
-This wasn’t a matter of—we weren’t infiltrating the US Open and noting the fact that they were going to be activities here associated with that.
+This wasn’t a matter of—we weren’t infiltrating the U.S. Open in noting the fact that there were going to be activities here associated with that.
 And there were a host of RNC-related activities that we cited, but we were not investigating for illegal activity.

 JETHRO EISENSTEIN: I’m sure that what Commissioner Browne says is true, but it still is not responding to what I’m talking about.

-COMMISSIONER PAUL BROWNE: Well, I am responding, I’m saying where there was a concern of illegal activity, for example, there were groups, out of state, that were conducting courses on how to disable buses with the aim of disabling the delegate buses on the way to the convention.
+PAUL BROWNE: Well, I am responding.
+I’m saying where there was a concern of illegal activity—for example, there were groups, out of state, that were conducting courses on how to disable buses, with the aim of disabling the delegate buses on their way to the convention.
 There were groups that were planning to go in and prevent delegates from leaving their hotels, physically preventing them.
 There were others that were talking about smashing the windows of Starbucks and McDonald’s.
-There were some using tactics, ball bearings and slingshots and others to use against the horses mounted police, were we to use mounted police.
-All of that is legitimate concern to the police department and we investigated that.
+There were some using tactics, ball bearings and slingshots and others, to use against the horses, mounted police, were we to use mounted police.
+All of that is a legitimate concern to the police department, and we investigated them.

-COMMISSIONER PAUL BROWNE: Well we — usually we’re in phone contact with them.
+PAUL BROWNE: Well, we usually were in phone contact with them.